 Thanksgiving is a huge travel event in America.
 Nearly 47 million people traveled during the Thanksgiving holidays in 2015, according to Travel and Leisure magazine.
 More than 89 percent of these travelers were on the roads.

 And do not think the roads will be safe immediately after the Thanksgiving holiday.
 Thanksgiving is merely the kickoff for the holiday season that lasts from Thanksgiving through New Year's Day.
 During this time, alcohol-impaired drivers contribute to 40 percent of traffic fatalities, reports Edmunds.com.
-At any other time during the year, alcohol impaired drivers are involved in 31 percent of the traffic fatalities.
+At any other time during the year, alcohol-impaired drivers are involved in 31 percent of traffic fatalities.

 Thanksgiving driving safety tips

 Thanksgiving is the third most dangerous holiday for driving in America, reports Edmunds.com.
 To keep yourself and your family safe, use the following tips: